 On April 15, 2016, Plaintiff Gregory G. Barrett filed in the Southern District of New York a putative class action for violation of the federal securities laws against defendants PJT Partners Inc. and Andrew W. W. Caspersen in an action styled Gregory G. Barrett v.
 PJT Partners Inc. and Andrew W. W. Caspersen, No. 1:16-cv-02841-VEC (S.D.N.Y.).
-Generally, the complaint alleges that PJT Partners Inc. made misstatements about its business, operational and compliance policies and its compliance and fraud-prevention controls.
+Generally, the complaint alleges that PJT Partners made misstatements about its business, operational and compliance policies and its compliance and fraud-prevention controls.
 These alleged misstatements allegedly caused members of the putative class, investors who purchased PJT Partners common stock during the class period, November 12, 2015 to March 28, 2016, to pay an inflated price for PJT Partners common stock.
-The complaint alleges claims under section 10(b) and Rule 10b-5 of the Exchange Act against PJT Partners Inc. and Caspersen, and under 20(a) of the Exchange Act against Caspersen.
+The complaint alleges claims under section 10(b) and Rule 10b-5 of the Exchange Act against PJT Partners and Mr. Caspersen, and under 20(a) of the Exchange Act against Mr. Caspersen.
 On June 14, 2016, plaintiff Gregory G. Barrett filed a motion for appointment as lead plaintiff and for approval of Pomerantz LLP as lead counsel.
-No opposition to the motion was filed, and it is still pending.
+On August 3, 2016, the motion was granted.
+On September 23, 2016, lead plaintiff filed an amended class action complaint.
+The amended complaint alleges claims under section 10(b) and Rule 10b-5 of the Exchange Act against PJT Partners, Paul J. Taubman, Helen T. Meates and Mr. Caspersen and under Section 20(a) of the Exchange Act against Mr. Taubman and Ms. Meates.
+The Company, Mr. Taubman and Ms. Meates intend to move to dismiss the amended complaint.
 We believe that this shareholder action is without merit and will defend it vigorously.